 This section covers basic XBee concepts and terminology.
-The XBee Python library manual refers to these concepts frequently, so it is important to understand these concepts.
+The XBee Python Library manual refers to these concepts frequently, so it is important to understand them.

 A radio frequency (RF) module is a small electronic circuit used to transmit and receive radio signals on different frequencies.
 Digi produces a wide variety of RF modules to meet the requirements of almost any wireless solution, such as long-range, low-cost, and low power modules.

 XBee is the brand name of a family of RF modules produced by Digi International Inc. XBee RF modules are modular products that make it easy and cost-effective to deploy wireless technology.
 Multiple protocols and RF features are available, giving customers enormous flexibility to choose the best technology for their needs.

 The XBee RF modules are available in three form factors: Through-Hole, Surface Mount, and Micro, with different antenna options.
 Almost all modules are available in the Through-Hole form factor and share the same footprint.

 Radio firmware is the program code stored in the radio module’s persistent memory that provides the control program for the device.

 To update or change the firmware of the local XBee module or any other module operating in the same network, use the mechanisms the XBee Python Library includes.
 Other programs, such as XCTU, or the web interface of the XBee Gateway, also allows you to update the firmware of your XBee nodes.